 2) Cook it fast!
 Kangaroo only needs a few minutes on each side, and unless you are slow-cooking it for a few hours, it is very easy to overcook, which will result in tough and chewy meat.

 Cook’s notes: You can grill skewers in a frying pan or under a hot grill in the oven.
-Beef, lamb or chicken will work just as well, if you can’t get kangaroo in your area.
-You can use other vegetable for skewing such as cherry tomatoes, pumpkin and eggplant.
+Beef, lamb or chicken will work just as well if you can’t get kangaroo in your area.
+You can use another vegetable for skewing such as cherry tomatoes, pumpkin and eggplant.
 For a complete meal, serve with extra grilled vegetables or a massive salad on the side.Print

 - 10–15 bamboo skewers (depending on their length)